inivekin/abosa/abosa.typ

 if what I do is wastefulness,
-I'll wander desert but not dwell, alone without a loneliness, as distant and unmoving stance is getting closer and with force, instilling impulse to advance and change my path if I'm offcourse.
+I'll wander desert but not dwell, alone without a loneliness, though distant and unmoving stance is getting closer and with force, instilling impulse to advance and change my path if I'm offcourse.